 Why legislation on minerals?

-It can also be said to be in the national interest that taxes and duties are paid by companies, both under rules common to all sectors of industry and under the provisions of the Minerals Act and Minerals Ordinance.
+Mineral legislation has existed in Sweden for hundreds of years.
+Today, mining companies contribute directly to Swedish society through the payment of taxes and duties, both under rules common to all sectors of industry and under the provisions of the Minerals Act and Minerals Ordinance.